Aramir94/TIL2023/README.md

 - 🔰 Database: SQL, NoSQL, MongoDB, GraphDB

 ## Current Projects

-Here are some of the projects I'm currently working on:
+Here are some of the quests I'm currently on:

-- TOBE CONTINUE >> This is the Way
+TO BE CONTINUED...
+This is just the beginning of my journey!

 ## Get in Touch

-Feel free to contact me at lightyear94122@gmail.com if you'd like to chat, collaborate on projects, or simply follow my journey to becoming a Dragon Warrior.
+If you're interested in collaborating on a quest, sharing your own adventure, or simply following my journey to becoming a Dragon Warrior, feel free to reach out to me at lightyear94122@gmail.com.

 ---
 🐉 *Let the journey to becoming a Dragon Warrior begin!* 🐉

+**In dev's armor, mighty and strong,
+The Dragon Warrior battles on.
+With skills honed, and code in hand,
+They vanquish dragons across the land.**